OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 The ASPSP **must** sign the HTTP body of each API response that requires message signing.

-The ASPSP **should** verify the signature of API requests that it receives before carrying out the request.
+The ASPSP **must** verify the signature of API requests that it receives before carrying out the request.
 If the signature fails validation, the ASPSP **must** respond with a 400 (Bad Request).

 The ASPSP **must** reject any API requests that should be signed but do not contain a signature in the HTTP header with a 400 (Bad Request) error.

-The TPP **should** verify the signature of API responses that it receives.
+The TPP **must** verify the signature of API responses that it receives and immediately inform the ASPSP if it receives a payload with an invalid or missing mandatory signature.

 The signer **must** sign the message with PS256.